HPInc/pcoip-license-server/README.md

 optional arguments:
   -h, --help            show this help message and exit --duration DURATION   Periodically query license usage over the defined
                         duration in seconds.
-Defaults to 8 hours --alert-threshold ALERT_THRESHOLD
+Defaults to 8 hours. (min 120 seconds)
+  --alert-threshold ALERT_THRESHOLD
-                        Percentage of used licenses available that will trigger an alert.
+                        Percentage from 0-100 of used licenses available that will trigger an alert.
   -o OUTPUT_FILE, --output-file OUTPUT_FILE
                         Saves the results to a file.
 Currently the only supported format is json